plone/plone.recipe.zope2instance/README.txt

   Used to configure the base directory for all things going into var.
   Defaults to ${buildout:directory}/var.

+import-directory
+  Used to configure the import directory for instance.
+  Defaults to <client-home>/import.

 webdav-address
   Give a port for the WebDAV server.
 This enables the WebDAV server